OrgaAI/orga-ai-sdk-monorepo/packages/sdk-web/README.md

 - **model:** The AI model to use.
 See SDK for allowed values.
 - **voice:** The voice to use for audio output.
 See SDK for allowed values.
 - **temperature:** Controls randomness in AI responses.
 Must be within allowed range.
-- **maxTokens:** Maximum number of tokens in responses.
-Must be between 100 and 1000.

 ---